 - Stand alone Default: Default is not tuned to be used for exterior or interior scenes.
 It can be used for both.
 However, in many cases, it has better quality than exterior_default for exterior scenes.

 - Interior Bright: The interior_bright 2.0 presets are simply brighter versions of the standard interior (1.0.5) presets from older versions, with increased global illumination levels.

 - Interior 1.0.5: These were the standard interior presets for interiors and are the fastest interior presets but not as bright as the Interior Bright presets.

 Each of the preset categories is broken down into five types—we'll go into more detail below, but for now remember this: podium presets are all a compromise between render speed and render quality:

 |QMC||Slowest||Good to best (Read more about QMC below)|

-The "default" presets are fast and produce reasonably good images—these will give you a far more accurate lighting result than the "preview" presets, so we typically recommended that you use the "default" preset type for test renders.
+The "default" presets are fast and produce reasonably good images—these will give you a far more accurate lighting result than the "preview" presets (which have been removed from V2.6), so we typically recommended that you use the "default" preset type for test renders.